-After failing almost every time I write a blog post & learning it from experts, I have a bunch of elements that I play around with in the conclusion.
+After failing almost every time I write a blog post & learn it from experts, I have a bunch of elements that I play around with, within the conclusion.
 Let’s look at it.

 - TL;DR: This is a must.
 79% of the readers skim through the webpage.
 They don’t read.
 I don’t want to lose their attention, hence TL;DR (Too Long; Didn’t Read).
 I started doing this on my Instagram profile where I used to write long captions.
 Then I included this on my blog posts as well.
 Works like a charm.